thy-right-eye/thy-right-eye.github.io/README.md

 It is no small feat to gather yourselves in your entirety and focus all of your intentions in one direction.
 Maybe this is what it means to align your will with god's.
 What it *does* mean is that at any given time, you are intentionally doing what you are doing.
 Your existence at that point in time and space is a conscious decision made after considering all other possibilities that are truly available and is serving the higher purpose of allowing you to sow chaos/order in the particular fashion one is only capable of themselves.
 It is in this way that you must complete everything you wish to do.
 Almost like a real Kundalini awakening, this sort of drive often tears your life apart.
 Sometimes in a good way, sometimes not.
+Depends on where you are.
-Real truths do not ease the burn of existence but bring the pain of clarity.
+Real truths do not ease the burning of existence but bring the pain of clarity.
 Here is a frail representation of the model of our universe AS IT PERTAINS TO HUMAN PERCEPTION.
 It's base 10, like Super String Theory suggests.
-Remember - YOU ARE THE CENTER OF YOUR UNIVERSE, and the succession of dimensions is observed from your center on out, beginning here:
+Remember - YOU ARE LITERALLY THE CENTER OF YOUR UNIVERSE, and the succession of dimensions is observed from your center on out, beginning here:

 >| # dimension | name | method of perception |
 >1st Dimension - x axis - Existence